A survey on independence-based Markov networks learning: Analysis and open problems

 \subsection{Analysis}

-The independence-based algorithms for learning Markov networks are able to learn the independences structure efficiently having the important advantage of being sound, that is, they are amenable to proof of correctness, when data is a sampling of a Markov network, the tests are reliable, and the underlying distribution is strictly positive.
-Such algorithms perform a succession of statistical independence tests to learn about the conditional independences present in data, and assume that those independences are satisfied in the underlying model.
-About its complexity, they can learn the structure performing a polynomial number of tests, in the number of variables of the domain $n$.
-This fact, together with the evidence that statistical tests may run in a proportional time to the number of rows in the input dataset $D$, result sometimes in a total execution time polynomial in $n$ and $D$.
-Another source of efficiency of independence-based algorithms is the capability of learning the independence structure without needing an interleaved estimation of the numerical parameters of the model, which is the principal source of intractability of score-based algorithms for Markov networks.
-However, there is not any guarantee of correctness for Markov networks obtained fitting the parameters for a structure learned by an independence-based approach.
+The independence-based algorithms for learning Markov networks are able to learn the independence structure efficiently, having the important advantage of being sound (i.e., they guarantee to produce the true underlying distribution) when data is a sample of a Markov network, tests are reliable, and the underlying distribution is strictly positive.
+These algorithms perform a succession of statistical independence tests to learn about the conditional independences present in the data, and assume that those independences are satisfied in the underlying model.
+The structure is learned by querying independences on data greedily, discarding all the structures that are inconsistent, until a single structure is left.
+An important source of errors in some of this algorithms is the cascade errors produced by erroneous statistical tests, that produces cumulatively errors.
+About their complexity, some of them can learn the structure by performing a polynomial number of tests in the number of variables $n$ of the domain.
+This fact, together with the evidence that statistical tests may run in a time proportional to the number of rows in the input dataset $D$, result in some algorithms, e.g., GSMN, having a total execution time polynomial in $n$ and $D$.
+When compared to score-based algorithms, they can learn the structure without the need of an interleaved estimation of the numerical parameters of the model, which is the main source of intractability of score-based algorithms for Markov networks.
+The strength of independence-based algorithms is that they can learn correctly the structure under assumptions.
+However, there is no equivalent theoretical guarantee for the correctness of the complete model resulting from learning the parameters for that structure.